Christian Yelich Player Props: Brewers vs. Astros

 Christian Yelich At The Plate

-- Yelich leads Milwaukee with a slugging percentage of .413, fueled by 12 extra-base hits.
+- Yelich leads Milwaukee in slugging percentage (.412) thanks to 12 extra-base hits.

+- Yelich enters this game on a four-game hitting streak.
+Over the course of his last outings, he's hitting .263.

-- Yelich has picked up a hit in 61.4% of his 44 games this season, with multiple hits in 29.5% of those games.
+- Yelich has picked up a hit in 28 of 45 games this season, with multiple hits 13 times.

-- Yelich has had at least one RBI in 36.4% of his games this season (16 of 44), with more than one RBI seven times (15.9%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Yelich has driven in a run in 16 games this year (35.6%), including seven games with more than one RBI (15.6%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.